 - Trajectories of Emancipation: Slavery, Labour, and Migration in Twentieth Century West African Societies (20 credits)

 The option to study for a semester abroad

 In your final year, you can choose your taught modules from a list available within the department.
 Students will be able to develop more specialised knowledge and analytical skills, often drawing on the first-hand research experience of their tutors.

-Final year students take one 40 credit dissertation, plus 4 modules of 20 credits each (students may take up to 20 credits of these 80 credits of modules from other departments outside African Studies and Anthropology, provided the choice has been approved by the programme lead).
-The number of taught modules is slightly fewer in the final year because of the emphasis that we place on the Dissertation (40 credits).
-This is the culmination of the enquiry-based learning that students have been working towards throughout their degree programmes.
-With the guidance of an academic supervisor in a series of one-to-one meetings, you will have the opportunity to identify a topic that is of particular interest to you, formulate relevant and interesting questions, search for and evaluate different sources of information, and present your findings and conclusions in a 10,000 word dissertation.
+Final year students take one 40 credit dissertation, plus 4 optional modules of 20 credits each (students may take up to 20 credits of these 80 credits of modules from other departments outside African Studies and Anthropology, provided the choice has been approved by the programme lead).
+The number of taught modules is slightly fewer in the final year because of the emphasis that we place on the Dissertation.
+This is the culmination of the enquiry-based learning that students have been working towards throughout their degree programme.
+With the guidance of an academic supervisor, you will have the opportunity to identify a topic that is of particular interest to you, formulate relevant and interesting questions, search for and evaluate different sources of information, and present your findings and conclusions in a 10,000 word dissertation.
 Your supervisor will read and comment on your drafts in order to help you produce a well-organised and well-presented piece of work.
 Successful completion of a dissertation enables students to demonstrate a wide range of skills that are transferable to employment and to further study.